swarma-geek/longterm_citation/README.md

 Wang D, Song C, Barabási A L. Quantifying long-term scientific impact[J].
 Science, 2013, 342(6154): 127-132.

 ## License
-This project is licensed under the Apache-2.0 License.
+The code of this repository is released under the [Apache 2.0 license]